filakhtov/gentoo-use-docs/net-misc/iputils.md

 This flag can be safely disabled if there is no need to deal with non-English domain names.

-### ipv6
-Enable IPv6 protocol support in tools that can use it (e.g. `tracepath` and `ping`).
-Create the compatibility `ping6` symlink pointing to the `ping` binary.

-This flag is recommended if target system is to be participating in IPv6 capable network(s), otherwise it can safely be disabled.

 ### nettle
 This flag does nothing.